datalab-dev/ucd_library_libguide_chatbot/libbot_pkg/README.md

 1. User types a query in the browser and hits Send
 2. `script.js` POSTs `{ message, top_k }` to `/chat`
 3. FastAPI embeds the query using Qwen3-Embedding and searches ChromaDB
-4. The top matching LibGuide documents are retrieved and deduplicated
+4. The top matching LibGuide documents, and sources, are retrieved and deduplicated
 5. A context-aware prompt (query + retrieved docs) is sent to Ollama
 6. Ollama streams its response back through FastAPI to the browser
 7. The browser renders the LLM summary, then displays the library sources below it